rokath/trice/docs/TriceUserGuide.md

 Main steps are:

 * Add all files [./src/\*.c](../src/) to your project.
 Some files are excluded automatically according to the [triceConfig.h](../test/MDK-ARM_STM32F030R8_instrumented/Core/Inc/triceConfig.h) configuration.
+  * Once you lerned, what you need, you can remove unnessesary code.
 * Add [./src](../src) to your compiler library include path.
 * Copy file [../test/MDK-ARM_STM32F030R8_instrumented/Core/Inc/triceConfig.h](../test/MDK-ARM_STM32F030R8_instrumented/Core/Inc/triceConfig.h) to your embedded project and adapt it to your needs.
   * Other `triceConfig.h` files are usable as well as starting point, but the above is usually the most actual one.